How a Licensed Psychotherapist Can Help Adults in Newbury Park, CA ?

 It depends on your goals.
 Some people want short-term, focused work.
 Others choose longer-term therapy for deeper healing.

-Is psychotherapy evidence-based?
+Is psychotherapy research-based?

 Can therapy change long-standing patterns?